rafaeljesus/newww/README.md

 ## Running the server locally

 For now, you'll need the `npm run dev-db` bit from the original npm-www.
-(We may or may not port this over.
-That's still TBD.)
+(We're porting this over soon - stay tuned.)
+To properly install all the dependencies, run `npm run installAll` - since each facet and service has its own package.json, this script will make sure all dependencies are installed in their appropriate facet/service.

 Once that's running, run `npm start`.

 For ease of development, we've got a Gulpfile that uses [gulp](http://gulpjs.com/).
 It watches appropriate directories and restarts stuff for you when other stuff changes.
 Fortunately, you don't have to use gulp if you don't want to; just change the `start` line in the root `package.json` to `start: "node index.js"`.